 These invaluable tools for developing therapeutics for the treatment of neurofibromas, and possibly other diseases, and are now available for ordering from ATCC!
 Characterization information is available for viewing at Synapse.

 NTAP is offering the opportunity for up to a 100% reimbursement of your purchase of these cells from ATCC!
+Although the reimbursement program is active, we do not reimburse those who ordered only healthy Schwann cell lines.

 |ATCC Part #||Product Description||Cell Type|